 “And as I read Trudy was just jumping off the page for me.
 I loved this environment, it was so different from anything I’d done.
 I felt the story so viscerally just from reading it.”

-Watch Hap and Leonard, Tuesdays at 9pm on AMC – the drama channel exclusive to BT customers.
+Watch Hap and Leonard on AMC – the drama channel exclusive to BT customers.

 AMC is BT TV channel 332/381 HD and BT Sport Pack customers on Sky Guide Channel 192.